Arthur Bremer: Arrest

+Bremer's mugshot after his arrest.

 After emptying his revolver, Bremer was wrestled to the ground and then arrested.

 After searching Bremer's car, police described it as a "hotel on wheels".
-In it they found blankets, pillows, a blue steel 9 mm Browning Hi-Power semi-automatic pistol with a 13-round magazine, binoculars, a woman's umbrella, a tape recorder, a portable radio with police band, an electric shaver, photographic equipment, a garment bag with several changes of clothes, a toilet kit, a 1972 copy of a Writers' Yearbook, and the two books he had borrowed from the Milwaukee public library ten days earlier.
+In it they found blankets, pillows, a blue steel 9 mm Browning Hi-Power semi-automatic pistol with a 13-round magazine, binoculars, a woman's umbrella, a tape recorder, a portable radio with police band, an electric shaver, photographic equipment, a garment bag with several changes of clothes, a toilet kit, a 1972 copy of a Writers' Yearbook, and the two books he had borrowed from the Milwaukee public library 10 days earlier.

 Break-in plot

 In a widely noted article, journalist Seymour Hersh claimed that secret recordings of Nixon prove that, within hours of the assassination attempt, the president and a top aide dispatched a political operative, E. Howard Hunt, to Milwaukee with plans to surreptitiously enter Bremer's apartment and plant the campaign literature of Democratic contender George McGovern.
 According to Hersh, Hunt aborted the operation because the FBI had sealed off Bremer's apartment prior to his arrival.

-In his memoir, Hunt reports that the day after the assassination attempt he received a call from Chuck Colson, asking him to break into Bremer's apartment and plant "leftist literature to connect him to the Democrats".
+In his memoir, Hunt reports that the day after the assassination attempt he received a call from Chuck Colson, Nixon's close confidante and advisor, asking him to break into Bremer's apartment and plant "leftist literature to connect him to the Democrats".
 Hunt recalls that he was highly skeptical of the plan due to the apartment being guarded by the FBI but investigated the feasibility of it anyway at Colson's insistence.
 G. Gordon Liddy also discusses the plan in his memoir.